elvoulga/Msc-Thesis-Data-Science/README.md

 This thesis belongs in the aforementioned field of biomedical semantic indexing,and specifically the annotation of biomedical text data with fine-grained scientific concepts.
 We are specifically interested in scientific literature annotation, thus indexing of biomedical research publications.
 Publication indexing is a significant part of knowledge extraction: researchers publish their work and results, which can be studied by others, to gain knowledge of work on a specific field.
 Fine-grainedindexing will provide more specialised search results, saving researchers’ time and effort.

 ### 2. Purpose and Research Questions
 The goal of this thesis is to attempt to exploit the semantic information provided by all articles that cite or are cited by a piece of biomedical literature to accomplish its fine-grained semantic indexing with the relevant narrower concepts of a MeSH descriptor.
-To this end, the preliminary work on fine-grained semantic indexing, based on weak supervision [1] is further extended, to make use of such information and the system is being tested on the case of Alzheimer’s Disease.
+To this end, ## the preliminary work on fine-grained semantic indexing, based on weak supervision [1] is further extended ##, to make use of such information and the system is being tested on the case of Alzheimer’s Disease.

 The research questions, this thesis attempts to address, are the following: